Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models

 \subsubsection{BHyT before the MLP Layer}

-Let $x' = x + h_{\text{Attn}} $ be the output of the first residual connection and the input to the second BHyT (i.e., $\text{BHyT}_{\text{MLP}}$).
-Instead of re-computing the variance of $x'$, which is computationally expensive, we approximate it as
+Let $x' = x + h_{\text{Attn}}$ denote the output of the first residual connection and serves as the input to the second Pre-LN site, $\text{BHyT}_{\text{MLP}}$.
+Instead of recomputing the feature variance of $x'$ exactly, BHyT approximates it as

-As shown in Equation~\ref{eq:var_approx}, our approximation for the intermediate variance, $\tilde{s}^2_{x'}$, is the sum of two components.
-The first term, $s^2_x$, is the variance of the Transformer block's input, reused directly from the preceding $\text{BHyT}_{\text{Attn}}$ computation.
-The second term, $\tilde{s}^2_{h_{\text{Attn}}}$, is our efficient approximation of the variance contributed by the attention layer's output.
-Similarly to Equation~\ref{eq:bhyt_attn}, $\text{BHyT}_{\text{MLP}}$ then utilizes this approximated variance.
+The first term, $s_x^2$, is reused from the exact computation at the first Pre-LN site.
+The second term, $\tilde{s}_{h_{\text{Attn}}}^2$, approximates the variance contributed by the attention output under the simplifying assumptions stated in Assumption~\ref{ass:attn}.
+Using $\tilde{s}_{x'}^2$, the MLP-side BHyT is computed as

-It allows BHyT to maintain normalization stability while minimizing the overhead from repeated statistical calculations within a single Transformer block.
+This avoids a second exact variance computation within the block while preserving the bounded transformation form.

-\begin{assumption} Let the sequence length $T$ be sufficiently large so that the attention weights can be treated as approximately uniform~\citep{ledoux2001concentration}.
-Let the token-level activation $x \in \mathbb{R}^d$ and the projection matrices $W_V$ and $W_O$ follow independent zero-mean normal distributions.
-By these assumptions, BHyT keeps the argument of the $\tanh(\cdot)$ function in its near-linear regime, such that scaling by $\lambda/\kappa s_x$ directly yields a variance of approximately $\lambda^2/\kappa^2$. \end{assumption}
+\begin{assumption} For the purpose of deriving a tractable approximation, we consider an idealized attention block in which the attention weights are approximately uniform over a sufficiently long sequence of length $T$~\citep{ledoux2001concentration}.
+We assume that the token-level activations $x\in\mathbb{R}^{d}$ and the projection matrices $W_V$ and $W_O$ are independent and zero-mean, with Gaussian entries.
+We further assume that the pre-\(\tanh\) argument of BHyT remains in the near-linear regime of \(\tanh(\cdot)\), so that the variance of the BHyT output is approximated by \(\lambda_{\mathrm{Attn}}^2/\kappa^2\). \end{assumption}